ian8500/Plane-Spotter/docs/aircraft-database.md

 The command applies migrations (seeding the baked-in sample fleet) and then pulls live aircraft data from the configured feed.
 It prints a summary of how many registrations were created, updated, skipped, or removed.

+Use this route when you just want a working environment without juggling multiple commands — for example when spinning up a review app or refreshing a local database before testing the UI.

 ### Useful options

 - `--skip-sync` – run migrations only and skip the live feed import.